Dr. Joanne Scott

 School of Arts and Media

 I am a practitioner-researcher and educator, who has taught across the world, in a variety of contexts from Singapore to the UK and beyond.
 I spent four years at the Royal Central School of Speech and Drama in London, completing an MA and PhD and teaching across the undergraduate and postgraduate courses there.
-During this time, I developed a distinctive live media practice, which is both the subject and vehicle for my research.
-See examples of my work here.

 Areas of research